 - Affiliate commissions: Then came affiliate linking.
 How it works in beauty is that companies such as RewardStyle will pay bloggers a small commission if the person who clicks on the affiliate link happens to make a purchase from the retailer within a certain time period (usually 30 or 60 days).

-- Sponsorships: Finally, there's sponsored blog posts (and now sponsored Instagram posts).
+- Sponsorships: Finally, there are sponsored blog posts (and now sponsored Instagram posts).
 This is when a company pays the blogger a set amount for an article and original photos highlighting their products.
 Usually, there are certain talking points they want you to cover, but in your own words and tailored to your audience.
 A disturbing trend is that brands are becoming increasingly dazzled by social media stats when choosing sponsorship partners, and many don't know (or care?) that some bloggers bought their followers.

 - Other revenue streams: Less common ways that beauty bloggers make money include hosting events, Twitter parties and even "consulting."
 I understand from friends who've worked in the UK that magazine editors there consult for companies all the time and have done so for years—but now bloggers are doing it, too, as an additional revenue stream (which may or may not be disclosed).
 I've not heard of this happening (yet!) in Canada.